 labelfield set to the name of the physical interface that it is assigned

 These are needed for two cases of the Pronto deployment:

-On the management router, there should bet (at least) two VLAN interfaces created attached to the
+On the Management Server, there should bet (at least) two VLAN interfaces created attached to the

 eno2network port, which are used to provide connectivity to the management plane and fabric.
 These interfaces should be named